WinterWolfSV/Gyarb_Rubiks_Cube_Robot/README.md

 https://github.com/WinterWolfSV/Gyarb_Rubiks_Cube_Robot

 ## Code used
-Somewhere in this github
+Somewhere in this github repository

-## STL files and step files
+## 3d models
 In the 3d folder